imarc/handbook/frontend.markdown

 ### Accessibility Checklist

-Use this checklist as you near the completion of a site to ensure

-The check list has two sections.
-One is a list for every website that iMarc works on.
-We also have a checklist for clients looking for a deeper level of accessibility and are willing to pay a premium.
+As you are working on a website, use the Baseline Checklist below to ensure an acceptable level of accessibility.
+For clients willing to pay more for an extra level of accessibility, use the Advanced Checklist.

 #### Baseline Checklist